jonathan-durbin/G.U.I.D.E/docs/_docs/reference/03_examples.md

 - `remapping` - Shows how to use the built-in remapping system to allow players to remap their controls with a dialog.
 - `simple_input` - a very barebones example that shows how to create a simple input action and bind it to a key press.
 - `tap_and_hold` - Shows the built-in _tap_ and _hold_ trigger.
 Players can tap a button to jump or hold it to perform a somersault.
+- `touch` - Shows how to use the touch inputs and triggers to detect screen drags, taps, long-presses, pinch/zoom and rotation gestures with one or multiple fingers.
 - `two_joysticks` - Shows how to do local multiplayer with two joysticks.
 Each player has their own joystick and can move around independently while both players use the same script to handle input.